mleukam/Pipeline-practice/README.md

 	* dbSNP, gold standard indels, and phase 1 VCF indices: `*.tbi` (made with IndexFeatureFile, see mlgatkindex.sh)
 * Picard dictionary: GRCh38_full_plus_decoy.fa.dict (made with Picard tools)
 * BWA indices (made with bwa index, see mlbwaindex.sh)

+## Known issues ##
+1. FASTQ to uBAM script (mlubam.sh) needs to have additional arguments for read group and platform information